DragonMinded/dragoncurses/README.md

 ## Installing

 This package is available on PyPI under the "dragoncurses" package and can be installed with pip or placed in a requirements.txt or setup.py file.
 Alternatively, you can check out this repository and then type "python3 -m pip install ." at the root to install the current development version.
 Please note that it requires a modern version of Python3 to run (Python 3.6 or greater).

+## Developing

+There are settings files for both mypy and flake8.
+Black is used to format the entire repository, with no settings tweaks.
+To check for type issuse, run "mypy ." at the root of the project.
+Similarly, to check for lint issues, run "flake8 ." at the root of the project.
+To autoformat code, run "black ." at the root of the project.